AnandVetcha/excel-to-ppt-explainer/README.md

 - `--link_mode` : `text` (hyperlink on the number text; no shapes; **default**) or `overlay` (transparent rectangles on top of each numeric cell).
 - `--table_font_pt` : font size for table text (deprecated alias: `--header_font_pt`).
 When `--link_mode` is `text`, row heights scale with this value (0.4" at 18pt).
 - `--round_digits` : decimal places for numeric values (default 2).
+- `--skip_cols` : one-based indexes of data columns (excluding the key column) to skip linking.
 - `--verbose` : print debug info (useful while wiring up a new workbook).

 ---